 All of our groups have an open-group philosophy.
 That is, anyone can join any of them, anytime.
 Most groups are studying a book of the Bible, some are doing sermon-based studies, and some are reading through a book on the Christian life with their Bibles open.

-If you are interested in trying out one of our small-groups, simply contact the office and we will suggest one for you to visit.
-Or, if you do visit, check out the wall in the lobby under the PASSION FOR PEOPLE heading.
+If you are interested in trying out one of our community groups, simply contact the office and we will suggest one for you to visit.